Book cover

 1.5 Conclusion

-We should use the Composite pattern when we need to represent both simple and composite objects (that is, objects formed by grouping simple objects) uniformly.
-This simplifies the client code that needs to handle such objects, because it remains transparent whether the manipulation occurs on a simple or on a composite object.
+We should use the Composite pattern when we need to represent both simple and composite objects (groups of simple objects) uniformly.
+This approach simplifies client code that handles such objects, as it remains unaware of whether it is manipulating a simple or a composite object.

 Exercises